Frits Hartvigson: Career

 However, on at least one occasion Tchaikovsky confused Hartvigson with Edward Dannreuther.

 On 19 November 1878 Hartvigson was the soloist in the first English performance of Liszt's Totentanz.
 The conductor was Hans von Bülow and the orchestra included many advanced students of the Royal Normal College for the Blind and their professors.

 In 1879 he injured his left hand, which prevented his public appearances for some years.

 In 1888 he was appointed Professor at the Royal Academy of Music in London, becoming an Honorary Member in 1894.
 In 1895 the Danish King appointed him a Knight of the Order of the Dannebrog.

-From 1905-11 he taught at the Royal College of Music.
+From 1905 to 1911 he taught at the Royal College of Music.
 On retirement he returned to Denmark, and died in Copenhagen in 1919.

 His prominent pupils included William Murdoch, Alfred Hollins, Constance Bache and Pauline Ellice and George Thalben-Ball.

 His brother Anton Hartvigson (1845-1911) was also a prominent pianist and teacher, also at the Normal College for the Blind for some time, but was based mainly in Copenhagen.